uyuni-project/uyuni-rfc/accepted/00052-new-package-predownloading.md

  - proposed mechanism is conceptually different from the one in place for traditional clients

 # Alternatives
-- add UI pages and API calls to define "download time windows".
-Allow users to Actions to "download time windows" at scheduling time
+- add UI pages and API calls to define "content staging windows".
+Allow users to Actions to "content staging windows" at scheduling time
   - pro: with the UI, users do not have to go through the package/patch selection twice
   - con: more difficult to implement
 - also keep the old mechanism in place